phiphifier/tilepadder/README.md

+EXPOSED METHODS (for if you want to integrate this into something)
+To add tile padding to a BufferedImage during runtime, import Tilepadder.java, call `TilePadder.addPadding([tileset image][tile size][padding amount][print progress])` This method will return null if passed a value <= 0

+To remove padding to a BufferedImage during runtime, import Tilepadder.java, call `TilePadder.removePadding([tileset image][tile size][padding amount][print progress])`
+This method will return null if passed a value >= 0

+Unless you wan't "x% complete" spammed in your console, be sure pass false to [print progress]

 MISC
 Feel free to use, modify, and/or redistribute this code as you please.
 If you want to modify the logic, the uncompiled source code can be found on my github at https://www.github.com/phiphifier/tilepadder (TilePadder.java)